Is Food Safe to Eat After a Fire?

 - Consume the salvaged canned food as soon as possible.

 Knowing what food is safe to eat is just a small part of fire damage restoration.
 For help cleaning up the rest of your home after a fire, please call DKI Services.
-We are North America’s largest disaster restoration contractor with nearly 50 years of experience.
+We are North America’s largest disaster restoration contracting organization with nearly 50 years of experience.